Briana Corrigan: Early life

-Beautiful South
+The Beautiful South

 While studying in Newcastle upon Tyne, Corrigan began singing with The Anthill Runaways.
 Go!
 Discs Records, which was considering signing the band, made her an offer to travel to Hull and sing with Paul Heaton and Dave Hemingway of The Beautiful South.
 Soon after she was asked to go to Milan with the band to help record their debut album, Welcome to the Beautiful South.
 She appeared alongside Dave Hemingway on the band's only UK Singles Chart number 1 single, "A Little Time".

 After appearing on three albums, Corrigan left the band in 1992 to pursue a solo career.
 The decision was driven by a desire to record her own work and partly by ethical disagreements with some of Heaton's lyrics, particularly songs such as "36D", which criticised British glamour models and the industry that employed them.
-Hemingway later remarked, "We all agree that we should have targeted the media as sexist instead of blaming the girls for taking off their tops".

 Her time with the band culminated in one of the fastest-selling British albums in history, Carry on up the Charts: The Best of the Beautiful South.